IlyaGershman/easy-poll/README.md

   breakIfError: ({ error }) => error.code === 404,
   // onBreakError will be called if breakIfError is true
   onBreakError: ({ error, attempt, errorsCount }) => {},
-  // emergencyBreak can be used to stop polling from the outside at once.
+  // abort can be used to stop polling from the outside at once.
 No more callbacks will be called.
-  emergencyBreak: ({data, error, attempt }) => data === 'I need your clothes, your boots, and your motorcycle',
+  abort: ({data, error, attempt }) => data === 'I need your clothes, your boots, and your motorcycle',
   // onStart will be called before polling
   onStart: () => {},
   // onNext will be called after each successful poll, except the last one